 What was surprising is that it’s not the type of disruption that determines the supply chain impact but the other way around.
 The type of supply chain determines which disruptions will be the most impactful.(1)

 The researchers found that survival and prosperity happened when supply chain leaders were able to turn a crisis into an opportunity.
-“Successful manufacturers saw the crisis as an opportunity to strengthen their supply chains and build in resilience,” said Hughes de Bantel, CEO of Cosmo Tech.
+“Successful manufacturers saw the crisis as an opportunity to strengthen their supply chains and build in resilience,” said Hugues de Bantel, CEO of Cosmo Tech.

 This is increasingly critical as the frequency and acceleration of disruptions are expected to increase in the new normal.
 “In 2022 and beyond, we’ll see supply chain volatility as a major issue companies face.
 Climate change, global trade shifts, and supplier disruptions, among others, will continue to stress supply chains,” said de Bantel.